 Inland Drainage Basin in India plays an important role in the hydrology of the country.
 It can become a logical unit for studying the movement of water within the hydrological cycle.
-In addition to that the major drainage system of India is beneficial in various ways.
-As it is a portion of the Earth surface occupied by a main stream, its tributaries are separated from adjacent basins by a drainage divide.
-Drainage basins are also considered to be important elements in ecology.
-When water flows over the ground and along rivers it picks up nutrients, sediment, and pollutants.
-These minerals get transported towards the outlet of the basin, and affect the ecological processes.
+Inland Drainage Basins are also considered to be important elements in ecology.
+When water flows over the ground and along the rivers it picks up nutrients, sediment and pollutants.
+These minerals get transported towards the outlet of the basin and affect the ecological processes.
 Moreover, these drainage basins are historically important too.
 They help in determining boundaries and enhance Indian trade through water.